gitlabhq/gitlabhq/doc/development/limit_ee_conflicts.md

             └─ some_file.js
 ```

-Note that `ee/dispatcher.js` is a real file, you must use this for EE-specific dispatcher calls.
+Ensure you dispatch EE-specific modules using the EE dispatcher `ee/dispatcher.js`.

 ---